Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Interviewers often ask “why do you want to work here?” in phone interviews because they want to confirm that you’re excited about the position and aren’t just interested in a paycheck.

 When answering this question, start by explaining what caught your attention about the job listing and why you’re interested in the company.
-Be sure to focus on how your hard skills, transferable skills, and experience make you the perfect fit for the job.
+Be sure to focus on how your skills and experience make you the perfect fit for the job.

-In the following sample answer, the candidate not only mentions one of her greatest accomplishments and skills but what attracted her to the position and how she can contribute to the company:
+In the following sample answer, the candidate not only mentions one of her greatest accomplishments, but also what attracted her to the position and how she can contribute to the company:

 How to answer

-“I want to work here because the job encourages the use of creativity and thinking outside the box.
-In my previous job, I increased sales by 25% because of my ability to come up with unconventional ideas to solve problems.
+“I want to work here because of the company’s focus on creativity and thinking outside the box.
+In my previous job, I increased the sales of a product by 25% because of my ability to come up with unconventional ideas to solve problems.

-I’ve been a fan of your app ever since it came out, and when I saw the company was hiring, I knew I could bring my five years of experience to help contribute to the company’s growth.”
+I’ve been a fan of your app ever since it came out, and when I saw you were hiring, I knew I could bring my five years of experience to help contribute to the company’s growth.”

 3. What are your strengths and weaknesses?